andrewmk/dockerfiles/nginx-alpine/README.md

 [![](https://images.microbadger.com/badges/image/alexhaydock/nginx-alpine.svg)](https://hub.docker.com/r/alexhaydock/nginx-alpine "Badge")

+This container is based on the official Nginx Alpine image.
+My branch:
+* Changes UID and GID of `nginx` to 1000.
+* Enables directory indexing.
+* Enabled gzip compression.
+* Listens on port `8080` inside the container instead of `80`.

 ### How to Use
 You can create a quick autoindex-capable webserver with a script like the following:
 ```sh